AlexChanson/DW/reports/loading_report.md

 merges files from all countries

+#### testsupp.py

+cleans the table (unwanted html from the scrapping process)

 #### addattributes.py

 queries the spotify api for additional data (track\_popularity, followers, artist\_ popularity, artist\_genre, album\_ name, artist\_id, release\_year, tempo, danceability, length) using cache to avoid making too much requests.

 #### builddb.py

+this script is the target of the talend command, it runs chart.py on a list of countries then all other scripts in order

 ### Exctract & Load Country Codes